Willgunter/Discord-Clone/README.md

         - make "profile" route more pretty
         - fix up messages and stuff
         - Clean up routing and add server / channel feature (???)
-        - Change "Enter text" to "Message {channel name}"
+        - Change "Enter text" to "Message { name}" channel
 - 1/16/2024
     - Changed emojis of servers to actual images and cleaned tham up and changed placeholder text of message box.
 Starting to brainstorm how I can add the "add server" and "add channel" feature.